-Joan gave advance notice of two other meeting topics
+Joan gave advance notice of other meeting topics

-Mary Skarott will follow up her article in the latest newsletter on the NL’s electronic resources on interest to children’s literature researchers with a hands-on session in the TQ reading room
+Mary Skarott will follow up her article in the April 2011 newsletter on the NL’s electronic resources on interest to children’s literature researchers with a hands-on session in the TQ reading room

 William Main, well-known Wellington photography historian, will present a lantern slide show